katrintirok/python-environmental-lesson/_episodes/06-visualization-matplotlib.md

 Remember how we added an axes object to the figure using `.add_subplot(111)`?
 The three 1's give us information on the subplots in the figure.
 The first two 1's describe a grid of subplots with no of rows and no of columns and the third 1 represents the no of the subplot defined, i.e. `.add_subplot(#rows#cols#subplot)`.
 For instance, `.add_subplot(221)` defines the 1st plot of four subplots with on a 2x2 grid, that is the one in the left upper corner, and `.add_subplot(224)` defines the 4th and last plot on a 2x2 grid, the one in the lower right corner.

 Let's plot boxplots of the regions Southern, Northern, Central and Western in subplots.
 First we need to prepare the data again.
-We here prepare a dataset for each region.
+We here prepare a dataframe for each region.

 ```python
 rainfall_south = rainfall_day[rainfall_day.region=='Southern'].pivot('day','raingauges_id','data')